huacnlee/rucaptcha/README.md

 </form>
 ```

-And if you are use Devise, you can read this to add validation: [RuCaptcha with Devise](https://github.com/huacnlee/rucaptcha/wiki/Working-with-Devise).
+And if you are using [Devise](https://github.com/plataformatec/devise), you can read this reference to add validation: [RuCaptcha with Devise](https://github.com/huacnlee/rucaptcha/wiki/Working-with-Devise).

 ### Write your test skip captcha validation